yangasahi/Kitura-SOS-Workshop/DashboardSetUp.md

 }
 ```

 Now, open `ViewController.swift`, so you can write code to take advantage of this function.
-Go inside your extension for your `DisasterSocketClientDelegate` and add the following code to your `clientReceivedToken` function:
+Go inside your extension for your `DisasterSocketClientDashboardDelegate` and add the following code to your `clientReceivedToken` function:

 ```swift
 guard let currentLocation = mapView?.userLocation.coordinate else {